-Some of the atmospheric factors to take into consideration for predicting sunrise & sunset:
+Some of these atmospheric factors that we need to take into consideration are:

 - Cloud height & types